NehaChandra22/Component-Library/README.md

 Hosted on Netlify 🌐
 Catalyst UI is hosted on Netlify for easy access and seamless deployment.

-##Live Demo 🌐
+ ## Live Demo 🌐
-Experience Catalyst UI in action with our 🚀[Live Demo](https://catalyst-ui-component-library.netlify.app/)Live Demo.
+Experience Catalyst UI in action with our 🚀[Live Demo](https://catalyst-ui-component-library.netlify.app/).